blueyed/vim-qf_resize/README.md

 Automatically resize quickfix and location list windows.

-It will resize location/quickfix windows based on the number of lines therein;
-e.g. with a single list entry, why waste 10 lines (the default height)?!
+This Vim plugin resizes location/quickfix windows based on the number of lines therein, i.e. with a single list entry, why waste 9 extra lines (with the default window height being 10)?!

-With vim-test/dispatch-neovim etc., and on VimResized it will process all existing qf windows.

 ## Config

 ### `g:qf_resize_min_height`

-Minimum height in lines for qf windows.
+Minimum height (in lines) for quickfix windows.
 If not specified, it will use some (experimental) internal defaults, falling back to 1.
 Can be a buffer setting (for the qf buffer).

 ### `g:qf_resize_max_height`

-Maximum height in lines of qf windows.
+Maximum height (in lines) for quickfix windows.
 Default: 10.
 Can be a buffer setting (for the qf buffer).

 ### `g:qf_resize_max_ratio`